 They rode fast.
 Not full gallop, but faster than just walking.
 The trip was long enough that they would have to make a stop for the night, and even if time was precious, they could only travel so fast.
 And exhausting the horses now would not benefit them tomorrow.
 He had nodded to Azaya’s suggestion and smiled when the sunlight reflected off her hair with a shimmer.

 Phoriden had been keeping an eye on them from above, gliding on the winds under his wings.
 The sky was almost clear and the sun was hot.
 It was not too windy, so flying was easy.
-He remembered the first few times he had tried to fly, and how Morrigan and Kieran had laughed at him.
+He remembered the first few times he had tried to fly, and how Kieran had laughed at him.
 It was not as instinctive as it looked, but eventually he had learned.